+When teaching adults that are learning to drive for the first time, it is also important to show compassion and understanding for their situation.
 While lots of people delay learning to drive for simple reasons (like growing up without a car), many also do so because they had a difficult experience, like an accident.
 “Often, if someone is learning to drive as an adult, they’ve gotten it in their heads that it’s scary and dangerous,” says Primack.
 The right approach can convince them it doesn’t have to be, he insists.
 “Address [the fear] openly first, then set them up with steps to get them comfortable and more likely to have a good, safe experience.”
-Also, acknowledge that your friend may feel some embarrassment about not having mastered what some consider a “basic” life skill; assure them that it’s increasingly common not to learn as a teen, and that learning is possible at any age.
+Also, acknowledge that your friend may feel some embarrassment about not having mastered what some consider a “basic” life skill; assure them that it’s increasingly common not to learn as a teen and that learning is possible at any age.

 Have A “Lesson Plan”

-Planning is key to safe, smooth sessions.
-So before setting out, make sure you’re both covered by up-to-date auto insurance.
+Planning is key to safe, smooth sessions with a teen or other new driver.
+So before teaching someone how to drive, make sure you’re both covered by up-to-date car insurance.
 Then set aside several windows of time for lessons.
 Primack typically recommends five or six two-hour lessons.
 Use his suggestions as a guide:

 1st: Learning about the car itself: controls, diagnostics, gears, adjusting mirrors, lights and blinkers.
 Understanding the basics will help the driver feel more confident.
 Then move on to turning, breaking, reversing and pulling up to a curb in a residential area.

 2nd: Introducing commercial areas and lane changes, right and left turns at intersections, and parking in a large, low-traffic lot.